roee78/insightchallenge/README.md

 I took advantage of the fact that the maximum length of a tweet is 140 characters.
 The shortest word is 1 character long.
 So the maximum of words we could have in 1 tweet is 70.
 For instance, "a b c d ", and so on.
 I created an array whose size is half the length of the maximum tweet length.
 So currently it would be an array of 70.
 But this is configurable.
-In app.config, there is a setting, "maxTweetLength", which can be modified, if Twitter should ever decide to increase the limit.
+In src/TweetStats/TweetStats/bin/Release/TweetStats.exe.config, there is a setting, "maxTweetLength", which can be modified, if Twitter should ever decide to increase the limit.

 Here is how the array is used.
 Each array index represents a number of unique words.
 For instance, index 0 represents 1 unique word in a line. index 69 represents 70 unique words in a line.
 The values are the number of lines that we've read that have the number of unique words equal to the index + 1.
 So for instance medianArray[12] = 30 means that there are 30 lines that we've read with 13 unique words in it.